Order of the President of China: History

-During this period, personnel appointments were handled by the Central People's Government Committee and the State Council.
-On September 20, 1954, the first session of the 1st National People's Congress was held.
+During this period, personnel appointments were handled by the Central People's Government Council and the Government Administration Council.
+On 20 September 1954, the first session of the 1st National People's Congress was held.
 The Constitution of the People's Republic of China was adopted at the meeting.
 Article 40 of the Constitution provided:

-Article 40　The President of the People's Republic of China, in accordance with the decisions of the National People's Congress and its Standing Committee, promulgates laws and decrees, appoints and removes the Premier, Vice Premiers, Ministers of various ministries, Directors of various committees, and the Secretary General of the State Council, appoints and removes the Vice Chairman and members of the National Defense Council, confers State medals and honorary titles, issues general and special amnesty orders, issues martial law orders, declares a state of war, and issues mobilization orders.
+Article 40: The President of the People's Republic of China, in accordance with the decisions of the National People's Congress and its Standing Committee, promulgates laws and decrees, appoints and removes the Premier, Vice Premiers, Ministers of various ministries, Directors of various committees, and the Secretary General of the State Council, appoints and removes the Vice Chairman and members of the National Defense Council, confers State medals and honorary titles, issues general and special amnesty orders, issues martial law orders, declares a state of war, and issues mobilization orders.

 The position of the Chairman of the People's Republic of China was officially established.
-Chairman Mao and Liu Shaoqi successively issued the "Order of the Chairman of the People's Republic of China".
-After the outbreak of the Cultural Revolution in 1966, Liu Shaoqi was targeted as the number one target due to his serious differences with Mao and quickly lost power.
-At the 12th Plenary Session of in 1968, Liu Shaoqi removed from all positions within and outside the party and expelled from the party.
+Chairman Mao and Liu Shaoqi successively issued the "Order of the Chairman of the People's Republic of China" during their term of office.
+After the outbreak of the Cultural Revolution in 1966, Liu Shaoqi was targeted and quickly lost power.
+At the 12th Plenary Session of the CCP Central Committee in 1968, Liu Shaoqi removed from all positions within and outside the party and expelled from the party.
 In October of the following year, Liu Shaoqi died of illness due to persecution.
-After that, the position of the Chairman of the People's Republic of China was vacant.
+After his death, the position of the State Chairman became vacant.
 The two Vice Chairpersons of the People's Republic of China at that time, Soong Ching-ling and Dong Biwu, acted as the Chairman, but did not succeed the Chairman as Vice Chairpersons.
-The position of the Chairman was vacant.
 The subsequent dispute over the abolition of the chairmanship ended with the direct deletion of Chapter 2, Section 2 of the Constitution, and the Chairman of the People's Republic of China was officially abolished.
-During the period when the position of the Chairman was vacant and abolished, the " Order of the Standing Committee of the National People's Congress" and the "Order of the Chairman of the Standing Committee of the National People's Congress " replaced the Order of the President of the People's Republic of China.
+During the period when the position of the Chairman was vacant and abolished, the "Order of the Standing Committee of the National People's Congress" and the "Order of the Chairman of the Standing Committee of the National People's Congress " replaced the Order of the President of the People's Republic of China.

-On December 4, 1982, the fifth session of the 5th National People's Congress adopted the fourth Constitution after the founding of the PRC, which restored the provisions on the President of the People's Republic of China in the chapter on state institutions and re-established the positions of President and Vice President.

-Although the President became a figurehead and had no power to veto the decisions of the National People's Congress and its Standing Committee, he still had the responsibility to promulgate laws.
+On 4 December 1982 the fifth session of the 5th National People's Congress adopted the fourth Constitution since the founding of the PRC, which re-established the positions of President and Vice President.
+Although the President became a figurehead and had no power to veto the decisions of the National People's Congress and its Standing Committee, they still had the responsibility to promulgate laws.
 Starting from the 6th National People's Congress, the Presidential Order was restored.